Andover, MN, United States of America

 Latest Patents

-One of Brink's latest patents is the "HVAC graphical user interface with visual obscurity and methods of use thereof."
+One of his latest patents is titled "HVAC graphical user interface with visual obscurity and methods of use thereof."
 This invention features an HVAC controller that operates in both occupied and unoccupied modes.
-It includes a touch-responsive display that presents an informational region with non-interactive elements, a control region with interactive elements, and an override region that indicates occupancy status.
-The design manipulates the visual properties of a variable opacity region to guide users effectively during operation.
+It includes a touch-responsive display that presents an informational region with non-interactive user interface elements, a control region with interactive elements, and an override region that displays occupancy status.
+The visual properties of the variable opacity region are designed to guide users during operation.

 Another notable patent is the "Flexible scheduling HVAC graphical user interface and methods of use thereof."
-This HVAC controller also utilizes a touch-responsive display and features a scheduling grid that represents a 24-hour period for each day of the week.
-Users can easily add or delete scheduled events, such as periods of occupancy or non-occupancy.
-The interface visually represents available operations, allowing users to select desired regions for their operations, which can also be applied to additional remote HVAC devices in a single action.
+This HVAC controller also features a touch-responsive display and a scheduling grid that represents a 24-hour period for each day of the week.
+Users can select operations such as adding or deleting scheduled events for periods of occupancy or non-occupancy.
+The interface visually represents available operations, allowing users to easily manage their HVAC settings.

 Career Highlights

-James Brink is currently employed at Trane International Inc., where he continues to innovate in the HVAC field.
-His work has significantly impacted how users interact with HVAC systems, making them more accessible and efficient.
-Brink's dedication to improving user experience through technology is evident in his patented inventions.
+James Brink is currently employed at Trane International Inc., where he continues to develop innovative HVAC solutions.
+His work has been instrumental in enhancing the efficiency and usability of HVAC systems, making them more accessible to users.

 Collaborations

-Brink collaborates with talented coworkers, including Susan M Mairs and Sean M McCoy, who contribute to the innovative environment at Trane International Inc. Their combined expertise fosters a culture of creativity and advancement in HVAC technology.
+James collaborates with talented coworkers, including Susan M Mairs and Sean M McCoy.
+Their combined expertise contributes to the success of their projects and the advancement of HVAC technology.

 Conclusion

 James Brink's contributions to HVAC technology through his patents demonstrate his commitment to innovation and user-centered design.
-His work not only enhances the functionality of HVAC systems but also improves the overall user experience.
+His work continues to influence the industry and improve the way users interact with HVAC systems.

 This text is generated by artificial intelligence and may not be accurate.